jsalort/pymanip/doc/video/introduction.rst

 Indeed, all the concrete implementation share the same API, so their internal methods are implementation details.

+In addition, a high-level class, :class:`pymanip.video.session` is provided to build simple video acquisition scripts, with possible concurrent cameras trigged by a function generator.

 .. toctree::
    :maxdepth: 2
    :caption: Contents